jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 ### Event: 'timeout'
 * `callback` {Function}`

-Emitted when the connection remains idle for specified timeout.
+Emitted when the connection remains idle for the specified timeout.

 **Example**
 ```js